adolfoweloy/adolfoweloy.github.io/_posts/2017-01-15-functionalprog.en.md

 Optional<String> name;
 ```

-With `Optional` we can work with a well defined data type which can might contain some value or not.
+With `Optional` we can work with a well defined data type which might contain some value or not.
 When working directly with `String` in Java, the programmer ends to be aware that a variable can have a content or can be null.
 The problem with `null` is that it isn't a `String`.
 It's like there is another type defining the same variable or attribute. **Attention here:** I 'm not saying to start using `Optional` everywhere because I really think it's not good for some cases.
 I particularlly use it for methods which really might not have what to return as an output.
 As a good example to use `Optional` I like to show a find method as `Optional<User> findByName(String name);`.

 Lists are also algebraic data types that can be composed by another data types well defined.